Codemon72/JavaScript--Gym_and_Library/Array methods/array map().md

-call the provided function once for each element in an array and return new array with the results
+calls a function once for each element in an array and returns new array with the results

-The map() method creates a new array with the results of calling a function for every array element.

-The map() method calls the provided function once for each element in an array, in order.

 **Note**: map() does not execute the function for array elements without values.